Kaudia Forest

 The British, however, had a strong influence even in princely states.
 They introduced forest management policies and focused on timber extraction.
 Deodar and oak from forests like Kaudia were in demand for building and railway works.
 Although Kaudia was not exploited heavily compared to lower-altitude forests, the British laid the foundation of scientific forestry, which included rules for tree felling, replanting, and protecting wildlife.

 During the colonial era, nearby hill stations like Mussoorie and Dhanaulti became popular.
-Travelers looking for less crowded and more peaceful spots discovered forests like Kaudia.
+Travellers looking for less crowded and more peaceful spots discovered forests like Kaudia.
 It slowly became a hidden attraction for those who wanted to explore nature away from the busy towns.

 Kaudia Forest After Indian Independence